Death Battle: Format

 The show is narrated by fictional hosts named Wizard (usually shortened to Wiz) and Boomstick, respectively voiced by series creators Ben Singer and Chad James.
 These characters were originally disembodied voices, but as the show progressed they became animated characters.
-Wiz is a genius scientist who presents scientific information and mathematical calculations, while Boomstick is a street-smart redneck that discusses weapons, armor, and feats.
+Wiz is a genius scientist who typically presents scientific information and mathematical calculations, while Boomstick is a street-smart redneck who discusses weapons, armor, and feats.

 Each episode of Death Battle features a matchup between fictional characters from different media that have similar powers, skills, or backstories.
 The majority of each episode showcases background information about each character while analyzing their abilities and feats, and ends with a fully-animated battle scene that decides the winner of the matchup, taking into account the prior analysis.
 The show's formula is inspired by shows such as Animal Face-Off and Deadliest Warrior, but uses fictional characters in place of animals or historical warriors.
 Notable episodes of Death Battle include "Goku VS Superman", "Galactus VS Unicron", and "Gojo VS Makima".

-Death Battle has featured multiple styles of animation across different episodes, including 2D pixelated animations and 3D animations integrating motion capture technology.
-The show's battle animations typically feature high levels of graphic violence.
+Death Battle has featured multiple styles of animation across different episodes, including 2D pixel art animations and 3D animations.
+The show's battles typically feature high levels of graphic violence.

 Spin-off shows

 Death Battle has had multiple spin-off series.
 ScrewAttack created the series Desk of Death Battle, which showcases pop-culture trivia that the ScrewAttack team found interesting while researching and writing the main show, presented by Death Battle supporting character Jocelyn the Intern, who is voiced by Lisa Foiles.
-Additionally, DBX is a spin-off series that, like Death Battle, features both 2D and 3D animated battles, but with winners decided by a poll among fans rather than research or debate.
+Additionally, DBX is a spin-off series that, like Death Battle, features both 2D and 3D animated battles, but with winners decided by a poll among fans rather than through research and feats.

 History

 ScrewAttack (2010–2019)

 Death Battle debuted in 2010 as a web series published by the website ScrewAttack; Death Battle became ScrewAttack's most popular show.
 The website began to shift its focus towards the show, and in 2019 ScrewAttack rebranded to focus exclusively on Death Battle.
 The show was acquired by Rooster Teeth, and all of ScrewAttack's existing content was moved to the Rooster Teeth website.
+One of the most viewed Death Battle episodes on the original ScrewAttack website was the season 1 episode "Starscream VS Rainbow Dash".

 Rooster Teeth (2019–2024)

 Death Battle was published by Rooster Teeth from 2019 until 2024, at which point Rooster Teeth was shut down by its parent company, Warner Bros.
 Discovery.
 In 2020, Amazon Prime Video sponsored a promotional episode of Death Battle to advertise the second season of The Boys.
 Rooster Teeth created a spin-off card game based on the show, titled Death Battle: The Game.